hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/250922996v1-ai-brown-and-ai-koditex-llm-generated-corpora-comparable-to-traditio.md

 ---
 layout: default
-title: AI Brown and AI Koditex: LLM-Generated Corpora Comparable to Traditional Corpora of English and Czech Texts
+title: "AI Brown and AI Koditex: LLM-Generated Corpora Comparable to Traditional Corpora of English and Czech Texts"
 ---

 # AI Brown and AI Koditex: LLM-Generated Corpora Comparable to Traditional Corpora of English and Czech Texts